microsoft/NeuralInvariantRanker/data/problems/README.md

 In this directory, we are organizing the problem descriptions of Loop Invariant generation problem.

 The problems are taken from [LoopInvGen benchmark](https://github.com/SaswatPadhi/LoopInvGen/tree/master/benchmarks) organized by Padhi et al. (PLDI'16).
-These problems are organized in [SyGus](https://arxiv.org/pdf/2312.06001.pdf) format.
+These problems are compiled in [SyGus](https://arxiv.org/pdf/2312.06001.pdf) format and released under [MIT License](https://github.com/SaswatPadhi/LoopInvGen/blob/master/LICENSE.md).
 This [readme](https://github.com/SaswatPadhi/LoopInvGen/blob/master/benchmarks/README.md) provides details description of these benchmarks.

 In the [`in_scope`](in_scope/) folder, there are 541 problem descriptions (`*.sl`) files, subset of the problems in original LoopInvGen problems.